hostmobility/documentation/docs/interfaces/hmx/digital_io.md

     - SOURCE_OUT_8
     - SOURCE_PWR_OUT_LED_1
     - SOURCE_PWR_OUT_LED_2
-- output with both an internal buzzer and possible to connect a external buzzer.
+- output with both an internal buzzer and the ability to connect an external buzzer.
     - SOURCE_PWR_OUT_BUZZER

 ## List of supported inputs

-Two types of digital inputs.
+There are two types of digital inputs:

 - Pull down (33k to GND)
     - Digital_input_pulldown_1